 Step-by-Step Instructions

-Here’s a look at the simple process involved in making this recipe.
-You only need chicken tenders, garlic, oil and salt to get started!
+Here’s a look at the simple process involved in making this 10-Minute Pan-Seared Chicken recipe.
+You need only chicken tenders, garlic, oil and salt!
 Scroll down to find the full, detailed recipe.

-2. Add the chicken tenders.
+Step 2.
+Add the chicken tenders.
 Top with the sliced garlic.
 Sprinkle with salt.
+Cover and cook.

 healthy pan-seared chicken on kids plates with green beans and bread

-What type of pan is best for this recipe?
+What type of pan is best for Pan-Seared Chicken?

 I prefer to use a nonstick skillet for this recipe, though you can use a stainless steel one or cast iron if you prefer.
 (If you have concerns about nonstick pans, this Parents story may help you worry less.)